You are here

 • To determine that your school meets these requirements, applicants must either provide proof of ownership or Articles of Incorporation and Bylaws for both the charter school and building corporation as well as any lease-purchase agreement.
 These documents will be reviewed by the Attorney General’s office.
 Additional guidance provided HERE.

-Considering applying for BEST in FY23-24?
+Considering applying for a BEST Grant?

 For additional information, contact: Brandon LaChance Phone: 720-910-3686 Email: csccreporting@cde.state.co.us